 When we have face to face conversations with people in our communities, at work, or with complete strangers, we can ditch our preconceived notions of who we think the other is and actually get to know each other.
 That’s what the movement is all about.

 Each one of us has a story to tell.
 SHARE this article and show Xandrino some love for sharing his!

-Let Your Tee Do The Talking
+Let Your Street Team Kit Do the Talking